 Students will also benefit from the rich intercultural dynamics which are unique to the Walt Disney World® Resort setting and Disney International Programs.
-They will be interacting with resort guests from all over the world on a daily basis, in addition to living with other university students from the U.S. and countries in the new state-of-the-art Flamingo Crossings Village designed specifically with all of the amenities to meet the needs of student participants.
+They will be interacting with resort guests from all over the world on a daily basis.
+In addition, they will be living with other university students from the U.S. and countries in the new state-of-the-art Flamingo Crossings Village designed specifically with all of the amenities to meet the needs of student participants.

 Florida State University Coursework

-While participating in their academic training experience at Walt Disney World® Resort, all program participants will also be taking the two Florida State University courses described below, which will help them to maximize the learning opportunity provided by their immersion in Disney International Programs.
-These courses are taught using a hybrid modality, combining online work with face-to-face class sessions with FSU faculty and staff who travel to Walt Disney World® Resort to provide course instruction and offer ongoing program support.
+While participating in their academic training experience at Walt Disney World® Resort, all program participants will be enrolled in two Florida State University courses, which will help them to maximize the learning opportunity provided by their immersion in Disney International Programs.
+These courses are taught using a hybrid modality, combining online work with face-to-face class sessions with FSU faculty and staff who travel to Walt Disney World ® Resort to provide course instruction and offer ongoing program support.

 Throughout their six-month experience participating in Disney International Programs and continuing in their Florida State University coursework, students will experience significant growth in their understanding of hospitality and service, of intercultural communication, and (for non-native English speakers) in their use of the English language.
 They will also get to experience the “once in a lifetime” opportunity of living and working at Walt Disney World® Resort.